dy1z/docs/content/docs/configuration/build-paths.md

 },
 ```

-This means you can keep other files alongside your Templates, and Maizzle will simply copy them over to the build destination directory.
+This means you can keep other files alongside your Templates, and Maizzle will simply copy them over to the build destination directory - it will not try to parse them.

 You can define `filetypes` as an array, or as a pipe-delimited list of strings.